 4. Menggaris, the Honey Bee tree

-In Borneo jungle, even the most casual hiker would not miss the towering Menggaris tree (Koompasia excelsa), a member of the bean family.
-Menggaris is a beautiful tall and straight tree which can easily exceed 60m in height and grows up to 88m, one of the tallest tree species in Borneo rainforest.
+In the Borneo jungle, even the most casual hiker would not miss the towering Menggaris tree (Koompasia excelsa), a member of the bean family.
+Menggaris (or Mengaris) is a beautiful, tall, and straight tree that can easily exceed 60m in height and grows up to 88m, one of the tallest tree species in the Borneo rainforest.

 Its cylindrical bole with grey and smooth bark poses a big challenge to excellent climbers such as sunbear and orangutan.
-Therefore, Menggaris naturally becomes the favorite nesting tree of wild honey bees (Apis dorsata), to keep their honey out of reach to sunbear the honey lover.
+Therefore, Menggaris naturally becomes the favorite nesting tree of wild honey bees (Apis dorsata), to keep their honey out of reach of the sunbear, the honey lover.
 It is common to see over 10 bee hives under the branches of same Menggaris tree.

 Pic: bee nest on Menggaris tree